meerita/avuik/README.md

 2. iOS 7.2 complete UI set
 3. Windows Phone

-Any donation will be really welcome (paypal to dlafuente@gmail.com), it will help to buy the devices to test the artwork until they're correctomundo.
+Any donation will be really welcome (paypal: dlafuente@gmail.com), it will help to buy the devices to test the artwork until they're correctomundo.

 I also can design/prototype your future app.